darrensemusemu/main-site/content/post/building-certify-d.md

 As for our business context, we identify:

-- Person/Actors: the customer, staff, and commissioners;
+- Person/Actors: the customer, staff, and commissioners (companies);
 - The System: the system at the highest level of abstraction;
 - External Systems: Payment provider, Auth provider, Email service, and SMS service.